bastazini/species_habitat_interactions/README.md

 After we create, the ‘RFS’ object contains the result of the division of the difference between the complete and simplified trait space area by the complete trait space area.
 If no trait space was lost then $RFS=1$.
-As we were interested in how much remains, we calculated $1-RFS$ to have in our output list ‘res’.
+As we were interested in how much remains, we calculated $1-RFS$ to be stored in our output ‘res’.

 ``` r
 # --------------------------------------